For Palestinians in Lebanon, 69 years of despair

 But Palestinians in Lebanon suffer discrimination in nearly every aspect of daily life, feeding a desperation that is tearing their community apart.

 Many live in settlements officially recognized as refugee camps but better described as concrete ghettos ringed by checkpoints and, in some cases, blast walls and barbed wire.
-The U.N. runs schools and subsidizes health care inside.
+The United Nations runs schools and subsidizes health care inside.

 In Lebanon, there are 450,000 refugees registered in 12 camps, where Lebanese authorities have no jurisdiction inside.

-"Our lot is less than zero," Dawoud said in a recent interview outside Ein el-Hilweh, the crowded camp in Sidon that is one of the most volatile.
+"Our lot is less than zero," Dawoud said in a recent interview outside Ein el-Hilweh, the crowded camp in the city of Sidon that is one of the most volatile.

 On peaceful days, children play in the damp alleys and merchants park their carts of produce along the camp's main streets.